Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Multiplicity distributions

 For AuAu in Fig.\ \ref{fig:AuAuMultiplicity}, there is a slight suppression compared to experimental data below $N_{ch}/\langle N_{ch}\rangle = 3.5$.
 In this regime, the linear $T_A T_B$ scaling is slightly more suppressed than $\sqrt{T_A T_B}$ scaling.
 For more central collisions neither entropy deposition model can correctly capture the high-multiplicity tail of the distribution.
 Both predict significantly wider fluctuations than what is seen by experiments.
 Generally, $\sqrt{T_{A}T_{B}}$ is somewhat closer to the STAR data than $T_{A}T_{B}$.
 We find little difference in our choice of gamma vs. log-normal fluctuations for this observable.

 The large difference between the tails of the experimental and initial-state multiplicity distributions in AuAu is troubling.
 One possible remedy to this mismatch could be the effects of hydrodynamics on the multiplicity distribution.
 To explore this effect we use the hydrodynamic results from \cite{Alba:2017hhe,Rao:2019vgy} that coupled Trento+v-USPhydro \cite{Noronha-Hostler:2014dqa,Noronha-Hostler:2013gga} with a Lattice QCD based EOS \cite{Alba:2017hhe} and used the PDG16+ list \cite{Alba:2017mqu}.
+Additionally, only charged particles are considered and kinematic cuts are implemented in the hydrodynamic results, as in the experiment.
 Comparing the multiplicity distribution for the $\sqrt{T_A T_B}$ scaling model before and after running hydrodynamics in Fig. \ref{fig:EffectOfHydro}, we see that the hydrodynamic evolution causes a significant decrease in the tail of the distribution.
 Hydrodynamic simulations are expensive to run so there are far fewer events represented in the hydrodynamics curve than in the initial state curve, but putting a cut on the events for the initial state distribution does not change it and points to the dominant effect from the decrease in the tail being from hydrodynamics and not statistics.
 While the corrections from hydrodynamics tend to move the $\sqrt{T_A T_B}$ multiplicity curves in the direction of the experimental data, they still do not fully resolve the mismatch.
 Moreover, the linear scaling model $T_A T_B$ has a high-multiplicity tail which is even further away from the data than the $\sqrt{T_A T_B}$ case.
 It is hard to see how such a model is consistent with the data, even after correcting the high-multiplicity tail with hydrodynamics.

-In both systems, $T_{A}T_{B}$ appears to favor fewer event-by-event fluctuations (in either distribution), while $\sqrt{T_{A}T_{B}}$ needs a larger contribution from the event-by-event fluctuations to match the data.
-These preferences may be a reflection of how much total entropy each model deposits in the initial state, as well as its distribution in space.
-As seen in Fig. \ref{fig:ReducedThicknessComparison}, the linear $T_A T_B$ model deposits significantly more entropy overall than the $\sqrt{T_A T_B}$ model does.
-Moreover, that entropy is more concentrated in the central hot spot, while the spatial profile of $\sqrt{T_A T_B}$ is broader and more diffuse.
-This suggests that the linear $T_A T_B$ model produces higher multiplicity at the mean field level (i.e., without the role of fluctuations) than the $\sqrt{T_A T_B}$ model, which may explain why $\sqrt{T_A T_B}$ needs a greater role of event-by-event fluctuations to match the same data.